Human rights in Pahlavi Iran: Islamic Revolution

 During the 1978–79 overthrow of the Pahlavi government, protestors were fired upon by troops.
 The real and imaginary human rights violations contributed directly to the Shah's demise, (although some have argued so did his scruples in not violating human rights more as urged by his generals).

-The 1977 deaths of the popular and influential modernist Islamist leader Ali Shariati and the Ayatollah Ruhollah Khomeini's son Mostafa were believed to be assassinations perpetrated by SAVAK by many Iranians.
+The 1977 deaths of the popular and influential modernist Islamist leader Ali Shariati and the Ayatollah Ruhollah Khomeini's son Mostafa were believed to be assassinations perpetrated by the SAVAK by many Iranians.
 Later it became evident that his death was due to heart attack.
-On September 8, 1978, (Black Friday) troops fired on religious demonstrators in Juleh (or Jaleh) Square.
+On 8 September 1978, (Black Friday) troops fired on religious demonstrators in Juleh (or Jaleh) Square.
 The clerical leadership announced that "thousands have been massacred by Zionist troops" (i.e. rumored Israeli troops aiding the Shah), Michel Foucault reported 4000 had been killed, and another European journalist reported that the military left behind "carnage."
-Post-revolutionary accounting by Emadeddin Baghi, of the government Foundation of Martyrs and Veterans Affairs, found 94 people killed on Black Friday: 64 (including two females) in Jaleh Square, and 30 (including one woman) in other parts of the capital.
+Post-revolutionary accounting by Emadeddin Baghi, of the government Foundation of Martyrs and Veterans Affairs, found 94 people killed on Black Friday: 64 (including two women) in Jaleh Square, and 30 (including one woman) in other parts of the capital.